majestic53/nesl/readme.md

 ## Building from source

-__NOTE__: This project is tested under GNU/Linux, using the GCC C compiler.
+__NOTE__: This project is tested under GNU/Linux, using the GCC compiler.
 Some modifications will be required to build with a different OS/compiler.

 ### Preparing to build